YiranTeng/DRL-RMBSA/README.md

 Run **DRL_Agent_Test.py** to test the performance of the DRL agent with the best models saved during training.
 Run **Heuristics_Test.py** to run heuristics including KSP-FB-FF, KSP-MinMaxF, and KSP-HCP-HMF.

-Required packages for building the agents are:
+Main python packages version used in this study is:

+python 3.7.0
 stable-baselines3 1.8.0
 sb3-contrib 1.7.0
 torch 1.12.0

-Required package for building the multi-band environment is:

 optical-rl-gym https://github.com/carlosnatalino/optical-rl-gym?tab=readme-ov-file
 gym 0.21.0